 One of our key risk management practices is to conduct an actuarial valuation every year, even though we are only required to file a valuation once every three years.
 This allows us to constantly monitor the financial health of the Plan and respond quickly, when needed, to make adjustments and hedge against possible future risks.

-You can read more about this under the section called Funding.
+You can read more about this in Funding.